- About Us

 - Contact Us

-Healthy blood flow and oxygen delivery to the tissues is essential for the health of an individual.
-Without sufficient oxygen delivery to the tissues, a functional hypoxia (low tissue oxygen levels) exists, causing degeneration of many organs within the body.
-This can lead to elevated enzymes of the liver, kidney, and pancreas.
-Low tissue oxygen levels can hasten the aging process in general.
-Ozone combats the hypoxia by allowing more oxygen to be released from the red blood cells at the tissue level, allowing the tissues to heal.
-But Ozone can do much more…
+Healthy blood flow and oxygen delivery to body tissues is essential for your pet’s health.
+Without sufficient oxygen delivered to the tissues they suffer from what is referred to as hypoxia (low tissue oxygen levels).
+Hypoxia causes degeneration of many organs within the body, leading to the beginning and continuation of disease in these organs such as the liver, kidney, pancreas, heart, etc. Low tissue oxygen levels can speed the aging process in general as well.
+Ozone combats hypoxia by allowing more oxygen to be released from the red blood cells at the tissue level, allowing tissues to heal and slowing the aging process down.
+But ozone can do much more as well…

 What happens when normal everyday oxygen gets passed through an electric coil, turning ordinary O2 into O3?
-You get a super-oxygen known as ozone.
-That extra free molecule is what makes ozone so beneficial and ozone, as a water-soluble gas, can be medically administered as an antibacterial, germicidal, and anti-fungicidal agent.
+You get a super-oxygen known as ozone (O3).
+That extra free molecule is what makes ozone so beneficial and ozone, as a water-soluble gas, can be medically administered as an antibacterial, germicidal, anti-fungal, antiviral agent.

 Ozone is nature’s way of detoxifying and purifying the environment.
 Negatively charged ozone is naturally attracted to positively charged pollutants and when the two meet, ozone wins the battle.
-Ozone is such a powerful detoxifier that since World War II, ozonation has become the primary method to assure clean water in Switzerland, West Germany and France with the U.S. unfortunately lagging behind in this safe form of water treatment.
-It has been said that ozone is thousands of times faster and more effective than chlorine at killing bacteria, molds, cysts and inactivating virus, yeasts and protozoa, while providing a purity and safety not achievable with traditional water treatment chemicals.
+Ozone is such a powerful detoxifier that since World War II, ozonation has become the primary method to assure clean water in Switzerland, West German, and France with the U.S. unfortunately lagging in this safe form of water treatment.
+It has been said that ozone is thousands of times faster and more effective than chlorine at killing bacteria, molds, cysts, and inactivating virus, yeasts, and protozoa, while providing a purity and safety not achievable with traditional water treatment chemicals.

-Ozone is one of the top oxidizers and has been used in Human Medicine and Veterinary Medicine to treat a variety of health conditions for many years.
+Ozone is one of the top oxidizers and has been used in Human Medicine and Veterinary Medicine to treat a variety of healthy conditions for many years.